creek-service/single-module-template/README.md

    2. Set `COVERAGE THRESHOLD FOR FAILURE` to `80`%
    3. Set `COVERAGE DECREASE THRESHOLD FOR FAILURE` to `1`%
    4. Save changes.
+7. Use the "Set next version" GitHub workflow to set the next version inline with other Creek repos.

 ### Gradle commands